-Temperature-controlled fermentation was introduced in the Charles Krug Winery as the first winery in America.
-After the father's death in 1959, the two brothers quarreled.
+The Charles Krug Winery was the first winery in America to introduce temperature controlled fermentation.
+After the death of their father in 1959, the two brothers fell out.
 The main reason was that the two could not agree on the direction and future of the winery.
-In 1965 there was an escalation with supposedly palpable clashes between the two (only 40 years later there was reconciliation in 2005).
-Robert Mondavi then founded the Robert Mondavi Winery in Oakville in 1966 with his son Michael Napa Valley, It was the first Napa Valley winery to be established since the American prohibition (1920-1933).
+In 1965, the conflict escalated with allegedly violent clashes between the two (only 40 years later in 2005 was there a reconciliation).
+Robert Mondavi then founded the "Robert Mondavi Winery" in 1966 with his son Michael in Oakville in the Napa Valley.
+This was the first new foundation of a winery in Napa Valley since the American prohibition (1920-1933).
 The buildings were designed in the Spanish mission style with a bell tower.
-Peter Mondavi ran it with his mother Rosa Charles Krug Winery alone further.
+Peter Mondavi continued the Charles Krug Winery alone with his mother Rosa.

-As a result, there were rumors that Mondavi should be split up and that they would only concentrate on producing cheap Kosnum wines under $ 15 a bottle.
-That means, above all, the parent company, the Arrow and Byron wineries, and the holdings in California, Italy and Chile should be sold.
-In December 2004, Mondavi finally became the world's largest wine company Constellation Brands accepted.
-The rumored purchase price of $ 1.36 billion illustrates the size.
+As a result, there were rumors that Mondavi was to be split up and that the company would only concentrate on the production of inexpensive Kosnum wines under 15 dollars per bottle.
+This means that mainly the parent company, the wineries Arrow and Byron, as well as the holdings in California, Italy and Chile were to be sold.
+In December 2004, Mondavi was finally taken over by the world's largest wine group, Constellation Brands.
+The purchase sum of 1.36 billion dollars that was circulated illustrates the size of the deal.
 This caused some changes.
-This is how the former stake in the Luce della Vita and Ornellaia abandoned in Italy and both now from the former partner Frescobaldi completely taken over.
+For example, the former participation in the Luce della Vita and Ornellaia wineries in Italy was given up and both were now completely taken over by the former partner Frescobaldi.